matbryan52/microscopy-images-qem/slides.md

 <!-- _class: columns2 -->
 ## Deep learning for image segmentation

-Image segmentation was an early application of convolutional neural networks, each pixel is classified individually taking into account local- and global- content.
+Image segmentation was an early application of convolutional neural networks, particularly as image features are difficult to construct.
+The model can instead learn optimal features for the data it is trained on.

-The most well-know, intuitive, albeit now quite old architecture are the U-Nets, which are designed to combine information from multiple image scales to inform the segmentation.
+The most well-know, albeit now quite old architecture are the **U-Nets**, which are designed to combine information at multiple image scales to inform the segmentation.

 <br/>
 <figure>